Lea Salonga: 2019–2022: Yellow Rose, Sweeney Todd, Dream Again Tour, and Pretty Little Liars

 In early 2020, following a performance in Dubai, she postponed her planned North American tour in response to the global COVID-19 pandemic.
 During the pandemic, she participated in virtual fundraising events and released the song "Dream Again" in August, a hopeful anthem supporting pandemic relief efforts.
 In 2021, Salonga lent her voice to the character of the Mysterious Woman in Netflix's Centaurworld, and announced the Dream Again Tour with scheduled stops in the United Kingdom, later adding concerts across the United States and Canada.
 She concluded the year with a performance at Expo 2020 in Dubai, delivering a Christmas concert at the Dubai Exhibition Centre.

 In 2022, Salonga launched the Dream Again Tour across the United States and Canada in April before extending it to the United Kingdom that summer.
 In May, she performed "The Prayer" at the National Memorial Day Concert in Washington, D.C., which was broadcast on PBS.
 That July, she joined the cast of Pretty Little Liars: Original Sin as Elodie Honrada and, in September, portrayed Mama Soubirous in the Manhattan workshop of The Song of Bernadette.
 Later that month, Salonga was honored at the Time100 Impact Awards as a "life-long role model for children of color," and in October she was featured on Pentatonix's album Holidays Around the World.
-She concluded the year as the headliner for the annual Christmas concerts with The Tabernacle Choir at the LDS Conference Center in Salt Lake City, which were nationally televised and released the following year as the album Season of Light: Christmas with the Tabernacle Choir and Orchestra at Temple Square.
+She concluded the year as the headliner for the annual Christmas concerts with The Tabernacle Choir at the Conference Center of The Church of Jesus Christ of Latter-day Saints (LDS) in Salt Lake City, which were nationally televised and released the following year as the album Season of Light: Christmas with the Tabernacle Choir and Orchestra at Temple Square.